compound-finance/comet/docs/README.md

 ### Ask Price

 In order to repay the borrows of absorbed accounts, the protocol needs to sell the seized collateral.
-The *Ask Price* is the price of the asset to be sold with at a discount (configured by governance).
+The *Ask Price* is the price of the asset to be sold at a discount (configured by governance).
 This function uses the price returned by the protocol's price feed.
 The discount of the asset is derived from the `StoreFrontPriceFactor` and the asset's `LiquidationFactor` using the following formula.

 ```
 DiscountFactor = StoreFrontPriceFactor * (1e18 - Asset.LiquidationFactor)